cpg314/sqlsonnet/README.md

           Display the converted SQL, the intermediary Json, or the original Jsonnet [default: sql] [possible values: sql, jsonnet, json]
 ```

-The [embedded utility functions](sqlsonnet/utils.libsonnet) can be imported with
+The [embedded utility functions](sqlsonnet/utils.libsonnet) are automatically imported as

 ```jsonnet
 local u = import "sqlsonnet.libsonnet";